Radhanagar Beach

 Radhanagar Beach is a beach located on Havelock Island (officially known as Swaraj Dweep), in the Andaman and Nicobar Islands, India.
-Recognized for its natural beauty and environmental sustainability, it has been awarded the Blue Flag beach certification, which is an international eco-label for beaches meeting strict environmental, safety, and cleanliness standards.
+Recognized for its natural beauty and environmental sustainability, it has been awarded the Blue Flag beach certification, an international eco-label for beaches meeting strict environmental, safety, and cleanliness standards.

 Location and accessibility

 Radhanagar Beach is on the western coast of Havelock Island, about 12 kilometres from Havelock Jetty.
-It can be reached through:
+It can be reached through ferry from Port Blair, automobile, and government buses from Havelock Jetty.